astroandes/tololo-lya-fit/paper/referee.md

 multiphase model.
 We have performed additional tests using random forest classifiers to confirm that there are three parameters that are the most influential.
-We have also expanded the discussion on why this does not mean that thee other parameters are irrelevant.
-We have also performed a test with new 100 Monte Carlo runs to backup our comments.
-We hope that the new tests help to clarify the situation.
+We have also expanded the discussion on why this can be expected in our case.
+We hope that the new test help to clarify the situation.

 3) In equation (1), what is the specific form of the model being